-If you are moving off the grid, one of the key conveniences you should consider is the installation of solar photovoltaics (PV) better known as solar panels.
-These allow you protection, convenience, and the ability to continue your regular day to day activities with less hardship.
+If you're moving off the grid, one of the key conveniences you should consider is the installation of solar photovoltaics (PV) better known as solar panels.
+These allow you protection, convenience, and the ability to continue your regular day-to-day activities with less hardship.

 What Are Solar Panels?

 In simple terms, solar panels provide the opportunity to capture your daily sunlight and to convert it into the electricity you use around your homestead.
 This helps to provide small creature comforts to your off grid home.
 It is much simpler than using a kite and a brass key.

 Current solar panels are made up of many silicon wafers.
 These wafers gather the sun's rays and create electricity.

 The power originally created by solar panels is called direct current (DC) which gets stored in batteries.
 This DC power must go through an "Inverter" to change (invert) DC power to alternating current (AC).
 Whether you're on the grid or off the grid, your home operates on AC current.

 Cost of Solar Panels

 Solar panels, although still requiring an initial outlay of cash, have come down substantially in price over the past decade.
 In 2010, to purchase panels in the US, the cost was about $2.50 per watt.
 A mere 7 years later in early 2017 that cost had fallen to just $0.38 per watt.

 Unfortunately, panel prices increased by about 20% in early 2018.
 This was about the time the US took steps to implement tariffs on imported solar panels.
 They have since resumed their downward pricing trend.

 In summary, Swanson’s Law states that solar panel prices tend to decrease by 20% for every doubling of worldwide panel shipments.
 In the real world, this works out to be about a 10% cost decrease each year.